giuseppe-salvatore/algo-trading-bot/apps/tax-report/README.md

 - **Live Data**: Confidential trading data is stored in `data/trading/alpaca/live/` and is git-ignored
 - **Test Data**: Test data for development and testing is stored in `data/trading/alpaca/test/` and is version-controlled
+- **Tax Reports**: Financial year and all-time capital gains reports are stored in `data/tax-return/reports/` and are git-ignored
 - Scripts default to using live data locations but can be overridden with command-line arguments

 ## Notes